Martingale driven BSDEs, PDEs and other related deterministic problems: Introduction

 The paper is organized as follows.
-In Section \ref{S1} we introduce an alternative formulation \eqref{BSDEIntro} for BSDEs driven by cadlag martingales discussed in \cite{sant}: we formulate in Theorem \ref{uniquenessBSDE} existence and uniqueness for such equations.
-In Section \ref{S2}, we introduce a canonical Markov class and the martingale problem which it is assumed to solve.
-We also define the extended domain $\mathcal{D}(\mathfrak{a})$ in Definition \ref{domainextended} and the extended operator $\mathfrak{a}$ (resp. $\mathfrak{G}^{\psi}$) in Definition \ref{extended} (resp.
-Notation \ref{ExtendedGradient}).
-In Section \ref{S3}, we introduce the Pseudo-PDE \eqref{PDEIntro} (see Definition \ref{MarkovPDE}), the associated Markovian BSDEs \eqref{FBSDEIntro}, see Notation \ref{N55bis}.
+In Section \ref{S1} we propose an alternative formulation \eqref{BSDEIntro} for BSDEs driven by c\`adl\`ag martingales discussed in \cite{sant}: in Theorem \ref{uniquenessBSDE} (proved in Appendix \ref{A}), we state existence and uniqueness for such equations.
+In Section \ref{S2}, we refer to a canonical Markov class and its corresponding martingale problem.
+In Definition \ref{domainextended} we define the extended domain $\mathcal{D}(\mathfrak{a})$; in Definition \ref{extended} and Notation \ref{ExtendedGradient}, appear the extended operator $\mathfrak{a}$ and $\mathfrak{G}^{\psi}$.
+In Section \ref{S3}, we bring in the Pseudo-PDE \eqref{PDEIntro} (see Definition \ref{MarkovPDE}), the associated Markovian BSDEs \eqref{FBSDEIntro}, see Notation \ref{N55bis}.
 We introduce the notion of martingale solution of the Pseudo-PDE in \eqref{D417} and of decoupled mild solution in Definition \ref{mildsoluv}.
 Propositions \ref{MartingaleImpliesMild} and \ref{MildImpliesMartingale} show the equivalence between martingale solutions and decoupled mild solutions.
-Proposition \ref{CoroClassic} states that any classical solution is a decoupled mild solution and conversely that any decoupled mild solution belonging to $\mathcal{D}(\Gamma^{\psi})$ is a classical solution up to what we call a zero potential set.
-Let $(Y^{s,x},M^{s,x})$ denote the unique solution of the associated BSDE \eqref{FBSDEIntro}, denoted by $BSDE^{s,x}(f,g)$.
+Proposition \ref{CoroClassic} states that any classical solution is a decoupled mild solution and conversely that any decoupled mild solution, belonging to $\mathcal{D}(\Gamma^{\psi}),$ is a classical solution up to (what we call) a zero potential set.
+Let $(Y^{s,x},M^{s,x})$ denote the unique solution of the associated BSDE \eqref{FBSDEIntro}, written as $BSDE^{s,x}(f,g)$.
 In Theorem \ref{Defuv} we show the existence of some $u\in\mathcal{D}(\mathfrak{a})$ such that for every $(s,x)\in[0,T]\times E$, $Y^{s,x}$ is a $\mathbbm{P}^{s,x}$-modification of $u(\cdot,X_{\cdot})$ on $[s,T]$.
 Theorem \ref{MainTheorem} states that the function $(s,x)\longmapsto Y^{s,x}_s$ is the unique decoupled mild solution of \eqref{PDEIntro}.
-Proposition \ref{MildImpliesBSDE} states that if the functions $(u,v)$ verify \eqref{MildIntro}, then for any $(s,x)$, the processes $\left(u(t,X_t),\quad u(t,X_t)-u(s,x)+\int_s^{t}f(\cdot,\cdot,u,v)(r,X_r)dV_r\right)_{t\in[s,T]}$ has a $\mathbbm{P}^{s,x}$-version which solves $BSDE^{s,x}(f,g)$ on $[s,T]$.
-Finally in Section \ref{S5} we study some examples of applications.
-In section \ref{S5a} we deal with parabolic semi-linear PDEs and in Section \ref{S5b} with parabolic semi-linear PDEs with distributional drift.
+Proposition \ref{MildImpliesBSDE} states that, if the couple $(u,v)$ satisfies \eqref{MildIntro}, then for any $(s,x)$, the couple $\left(u(t,X_t),\quad u(t,X_t)-u(s,x)+\int_s^{t}f(\cdot,\cdot,u,v)(r,X_r)dV_r\right)_{t\in[s,T]}$ has a $\mathbbm{P}^{s,x}$-version which solves $BSDE^{s,x}(f,g)$ on $[s,T]$.
+Finally, in Section \ref{S5}, we study some application examples.
+In Section \ref{S5a} we deal with parabolic semi-linear PDEs and in Section \ref{S5b} with parabolic semi-linear PDEs with distributional drift.